SI669-internal/proj1-iSchoolRankings-starter/README.md

 | 10 | Code correctly implements and uses a custom Component for displaying each list item |	10 |
 |    | **Total Points** | **300** |

+*Note: there is no extra credit for projects.
+Sorry!*